 Celonis already announced the good news last autumn: the software giant was buying the Czech company Make.
 The goal?
 To complement and complete its own software for process mining (Celonis calls it Execution Management System) with connected process automation.
 But let's start again: What is Celonis anyway and who exactly is this Make?

 Celonis is a German software company.
 Founded in 2011, it achieved unicorn status in 2016 - a company valuation for young companies of more than $1 billion.
 Wow.
 Celonis has developed software based on so-called process mining.
-This means that digital business processes are analysed and evaluated.
+This means that digital business processes are analyzed and evaluated.
 This sometimes requires huge amounts of data to break down cross-departmental processes.
 So it is no wonder that Celonis is closely linked with SAP and other large ERP manufacturers.
 The goal is to uncover inefficiencies and potential for improvement.

 And this is where Make comes in.
 Make is a Czech company that has created a platform for automation.
-You can think of it as an interface where you plug together all your different software: Outlook, One Drive, Hubspot, maybe Slack or your Wordpress website.
+You can think of it as an interface where you plug together all your different software: Outlook, One Drive, HubSpot, maybe Slack or your Wordpress website.
 Data that is needed or processed in all these applications is automatically transferred through the links.
 The goal here is to let digital processes run independently.
-Of course, this is especially true for standardised, recurring processes.
+Of course, this is especially true for standardized, recurring processes.

 This is exactly why the symbiosis of Celonis & Make works so well: Make finishes what Celonis started.